-- 1. Verify that your cluster conforms to one of the supported replication scenarios. - 2.
-If the source cluster is managed by a different Cloudera Manager server than the destination cluster, configure a peer relationship. - 3.
-From Cloudera Manager > Replication page, click Create Replication Policy.
+1. If the source cluster is managed by a different Cloudera Manager server than the destination cluster, configure a peer relationship.

+2. Go to the Cloudera Manager Replication Replication Policies page, click Create Replication Policy.

-4. Select Hive Replication Policy.
+3. Select Hive External Table Replication Policy.